 DILANTIN is a prescription medicine used to treat certain types of seizures called tonic-clonic (grand mal) and psychomotor (temporal lobe) seizures, and to prevent and treat seizures that happen during or after brain surgery.

-2. Like other antiepileptic drugs, DILANTIN may cause suicidal thoughts or actions in a very small number of people, about 1 in 500.
-Call a healthcare provider right away if you have any of these symptoms, especially if they are new, worse, or worry you:
+Like other antiepileptic drugs, DILANTIN may cause suicidal thoughts or actions in a very small number of people, about 1 in 500.
+Call a healthcare provider right away if you have any of these symptoms, especially if they are new, worse, or you worry: thoughts about suicide or dying, attempts to commit suicide, new or worse depression, new or worse anxiety, feeling agitated or restless, panic attacks, trouble sleeping (insomnia), new or worse irritability, acting aggressive, being angry, or violent, acting on dangerous impulses, an extreme increase in activity and talking (mania), other unusual changes in behavior or mood.

 Suicidal thoughts or actions can be caused by things other than medicines.
 If you have suicidal thoughts or actions, your healthcare provider may check for other causes.